Kevin Welner

 BA Biological Sciences, University of California, Santa Barbara, 1985

 I direct the National Education Policy Center, housed at the CU-Boulder School of Education.
-My research examines tracking and detracking policies, tuition tax credit voucher policies, school reform, the use of research in policy making, and various issues concerning the intersection between education rights litigation and educational opportunity scholarship.
+My research explores various policy issues, including those at the intersection between education rights litigation and educational opportunity scholarship.

 Professor Welner is the Director of the National Education Policy Center (NEPC) at the School of Education.
-He also chairs the editorial board, is editor of the policy brief series, and directs the Think Tank Review Project.
+He chairs the Board of Trustees of the Education Law Center, and he serves on the Board of Directors for the National Academy of Education.

 Articles